Particle-Hole Transformation in Strongly-Doped Iron-Based Superconductors: One-Electron/One-Hole Bands

-with $k_{\pm} = k_x\pm k_y$.
-Two degenerate hole Fermi surface pockets at zero 2D moment are predicted for small concentrations of mobile holes per orbital, $x$, each with a Fermi wavenumber $k_F a = (4\pi x)^{1/2}$.
-The top of the hole-type band (\ref{eps_para}) lies $\epsilon_F = |t_1^{\parallel}+ 2 t_2^{\parallel}| (k_F a)^2$ above the Fermi level.
-The one-electron propagator can be calculated within a Schwinger-boson-slave-fermion mean-field approximation of the two-orbital $t$-$J$ model (\ref{tJ}) for the above hidden half metal\cite{jpr_mana_pds_11,jpr_mana_pds_14}.
-In the limit near half filling, at $|t|\gg J$, it reveals composite electron-spinwave states at an energy $\epsilon_F + \hbar\omega_{\rm sw}({\bm k})$ above the Fermi level, where $\omega_{\rm sw}({\bm k})$ is the spin-wave dispersion at large electron spin $s_0$ \cite{jpr_10}.
-(See Supplemental Material and ref. \cite{jpr_15}.)
-The predicted dispersion relation is traced by the dashed line in Fig. \ref{no_hunds_rule}a.
-It compares well with the exact dispersion of the lowest-energy spin-$1/2$ excitations at non-ideal hopping matrix elements, in the absence of Hund's Rule, and it notably shows electron-type dispersion in the vicinity of cSDW wavenumbers $(\pi/a){\bm{\hat x}}$ and $(\pi/a){\bm{\hat y}}$.
-We therefore interpret the dispersion of those spin-$1/2$ groundstates, which respectively have even and odd parity under orbital swap $P_{d,{\bar d}}$, as emergent $d_{xz}$ and $d_{yz}$ electron bands.
-Figure \ref{31_qcp}a indicates that nesting of the coherent hole bands (\ref{eps_para}) with the emergent electron bands begins at a critical value of Hund coupling.
+The dispersion of the lowest-energy spin-1/2 mobile-hole states shown by Figure~\ref{no_hunds_rule}a can be understood at ideal hopping, achieved by suppressing nearest-neighbor inter-orbital hopping as well: $t_1^{\perp} \rightarrow 0$.
+A half metal characterized by hidden magnetic order depicted by the inset to Figure~\ref{no_hunds_rule}a is predicted in the absence of Hund's Rule at large electron spin $s_0$~\cite{jpr_mana_pds_11,jpr_mana_pds_14}.
+Electrons are spin polarized per $d\pm$ orbital, where they follow a hole-type energy dispersion relation $\varepsilon_e^{(0)} ({\bf k}) = -2t_1^{\parallel}\sum_{n=x,y} \cos\,k_n a -2t_2^{\parallel}\sum_{n=+,-} \cos\,k_n a $, with $k_{\pm} = k_x\pm k_y$ (cf. the {\it true} half metal in ref.~\cite{MLT}).
+Two degenerate hole Fermi surface pockets at zero 2D moment are predicted for small concentrations of mobile holes per orbital, $x$, each with a Fermi wavenumber $k_F a = (4\pi x)^{1/2}$ (see Figure~\ref{e_strctr}a).
+The top of the hole-type band lies $\epsilon_F = |t_1^{\parallel} + 2 t_2^{\parallel}| (k_F a)^2$ above the Fermi level.
+These coherent hole bands are recovered by a calculation of the one-electron propagator within a Schwinger-boson-slave-fermion mean-field approximation~\cite{kane_89,auerbach_larson_91} of the two-orbital $t$-$J$ model in Equation~(\ref{tJ}) for the above hidden half metal~\cite{jpr_mana_pds_11,jpr_mana_pds_14}.
+In the limit near half filling, at $|t|\gg J$, the one-electron propagator also reveals composite electron--spin--wave states at an energy $\epsilon_F + \hbar\omega_{\rm sw}({\bf k})$ above the Fermi level, where $\omega_{\rm sw}({\bf k})$ is the spin-wave dispersion at large electron spin $s_0$ shown by Figure~\ref{spin_waves}a,b~\cite{jpr_10} (see also Figure~\ref{spectra}a).
+They are incoherent excitations that show intrinsic broadening~\cite{jpr_16}.
+The predicted dispersion relation is traced by the dashed line in Figure~\ref{no_hunds_rule}a in the absence of Hund's Rule.
+It compares well with the exact dispersion of the lowest-energy spin-1/2 excitations at non-ideal hopping matrix elements, in the absence of Hund's Rule, and it notably shows electron-type dispersion in the vicinity of cSDW wavenumbers $(\pi/a){\bf{\hat x}}$ and $(\pi/a){\bf{\hat y}}$.
+The latter are pulled down to lower energy as Hund coupling is turned on (cf. Figure~S2a in Supplementary Materials).
+We~therefore interpret the dispersion of those spin-1/2 groundstates, which, respectively, have odd and even parity under orbital swap $P_{d,{\bar d}}$, as emergent $d_{yz}$ and $d_{xz}$ electron bands.